777arc/textbook/content/channel_coding.rst

 - 0 :raw-html:`&rarr;` 000
 - 1 :raw-html:`&rarr;` 111

 So the message 10010110 is transmitted as 111000000111000111111000.
 Some codes work on "blocks" of input bits, others use a stream approach.
 Codes that work on blocks are called "Block Codes", while codes that work on a stream of bits are called "Convolutional Codes".
 These are the two primary types of codes.
+Our repetition-3 code was a block code, and worked on blocks of three bits.

 As an aside- these error correction codes are not just used in channel coding for wireless links.
 Ever store information to a hard drive or SSD and wonder how there are never bit errors when reading information back off?
-Writing, then reading, from memory is kind of like a communication system, and hard drive/SSD controllers have error correct built in, it's transparent to the OS, and can be proprietary since it's all onboard the hard drive/SSD.
+Writing, then reading, from memory is kind of like a communication system.
+Hard drive/SSD controllers have error correction built in, it's transparent to the OS, and can be proprietary since it's all onboard the hard drive/SSD.
 For portable media like CDs, the error correction must be standardized.
 Reed Solomon codes were common in CD-ROMs.

 ***************************
 Code-Rate
 ***************************

 All error correction includes some form of redundancy.
-That means if we want to transmit 100 bits of information, we will have to actually send over 100 bits.  **Code-rate** is the ratio between the number of information bits and the total number of bits sent (i.e. information plus redundancy bits).
+That means if we want to transmit 100 bits of information, we will have to actually send **more than** 100 bits.
+"Code-rate" is the ratio between the number of information bits and the total number of bits sent (i.e. information plus redundancy bits).
 E.g. if I have 100 bits of information and I use repetition-3 coding:

 - 300 bits are sent
 - Only 100 bits represent information
 - Code-rate = 100/300 = 1/3

 The code rate will always be less than 1, and there is a trade-off between redundancy and throughput.
+A lower code-rate means more redundancy and less throughput.

 ***************************
 Modulation and Coding
 ***************************

-In the Digital Modulation chapter we talked about how at low SNR you need a low-order modulation scheme (e.g. QPSK) to deal with the noise, and at high SNR you can use modulation like 256QAM.
+In the Digital Modulation chapter we talked about how at low SNR you need a low-order modulation scheme (e.g. QPSK) to deal with the noise, and at high SNR you can use modulation like 256QAM to get more bits per second.
 Channel coding is the same; you want lower code-rates at low SNR, and at high SNR you can use a code-rate of almost 1.
 What modern communications systems do is have a set of combined modulation and coding schemes, called MCS.
-Each MCS specified a modulation scheme and a coding scheme, and there is a minimum SNR it works under.
+Each MCS specifies a modulation scheme and a coding scheme, and there is a minimum SNR it works under.

 Modern communications adaptively change the MCS in real-time, based on the wireless channel conditions.
 The receiver sends feedback to the transmitter, indicating the channel quality.
-Feedback must be shared before the wireless channel changes, which could be on the order of ms.  This adaptive process leads to the highest throughput comms possible, and is used by modern technologies like LTE, 5G, WiFi.
+Feedback must be shared before the wireless channel changes, which could be on the order of ms.  This adaptive process leads to the highest throughput comms possible, and is used by modern technologies like LTE, 5G, and WiFi.

 .. image:: ../_static/adaptive_mcs.PNG
    :scale: 80 %